awesomephant/blog/posts/continuous-typography.md

 ## The Problem

-When you're developing a piece of typography you have to define all of these different relationships:
+When you're developing a piece of typography you have to define a series of relationships:

 - The space between letters vs. the space between words, lines, and paragraphs
 - The size and weight of headlines vs. the body copy